 Open a browser and point it to the IP and port 8080 of currently active network interface on flexEdge device.
 Example:

-After opening the flexiEdge UI page, enter Linux username and password.
+After opening the flexiEdge UI page, enter username and password from Linux.

-Navigate to Device Settings and then enter the token copied from flexiManage.
+Navigate to Settings section and then enter the token copied from flexiManage.
 Click Update Token and after that continue to flexiManage Devices page to complete the device registration.